ltgcgo/painted-palette/README.md

 # painted-palette
 🎨 Painting palettes, one at a time.
 One single brush, multiple easels to paint on.

+Delivered to you by the ponies.
+Magic is friendship, and friendship is magic!

 No additional compilation required, everything already bundled nicely into a single command/package.

 If you're running it on Android with Termux, install it from [F-Droid](https://f-droid.org/en/packages/com.termux/#versions), **not Google Play**!!!

 Powered by ESBuild and Deno.
-Developed by [Lightingale Community and all contributors](CREDITS.md).
+Developed by [Lightingale Community, Secret r/place Brownies and all contributors](CREDITS.md).

 <!--[Why is there a JavaScript headless bot now?](WHY.md)-->